-On March 19th 2012, The Duchess of Cambridge formally opened The Treehouse hospice in Ipswich, where she toured the facilities and met children and families who receive support and care from the charity.
+On the 19th of March 2012, The Duchess of Cambridge (Kate Middleton) formally opened The Treehouse hospice in Ipswich, where she toured the facilities and met children and families who receive support and care from the charity.

 After the tour, Kate made her first public address and then planted a tree in the grounds of The Treehouse hospice to commemorate the occasion.